Chicago teachers avoid strike after reaching new deal

 - Tentative teachers agreement still needs to be finalized by union

-(CNN)As thousands of parents picked up their kids from Chicago's public schools Monday afternoon, they didn't know whether they could bring them the following morning due to a looming teachers' strike.

-They got their answer late last night: Classes are on for Tuesday.

-Teachers avoided a strike after union leaders and school board officials reached a tentative agreement on a contract that could extend through 2019.
+(CNN)Chicago teachers avoided a strike late Monday after union leaders and school board officials reached a tentative agreement on a contract that could extend through 2019.

 Though it still needs final approval, Chicago Mayor Rahm Emanuel said the agreement would ensure that nearly 400,000 students enrolled in the city's 652 schools could attend class for the foreseeable future.

-Note: CORRECTION: An earlier version of this story incorrectly reported that students in Chicago were in school Monday.
-Monday was a holiday.